tdwg/vocab/documentation-use-cases.md

-# Use cases for machine-readable metadata as specified by the Documentation Specification #
+# Use cases for machine-readable metadata linked according to the version and hierarchy models in the draft Documentation Specification #

-Steve Baskauf - 2016-04-28
+Steve Baskauf - 2016-05-03

 This document should be considered neither stable nor citable.